-Assassin’s Creed Rift rumours, release date and more
+Assassin's Creed Mirage rumours and all you need to know

-(Pocket-lint) - The Assassin's Creed series has been getting bigger and bigger as time winds on, but there are strong rumours that things might be changing with its next iteration, code-named Rift.
+The Assassin's Creed series has been getting bigger and bigger as time winds on, but there are strong rumours that things might be changing with its next iteration, once code-named Rift and now officially titled Mirage.

 - Best upcoming PS5 games: PlayStation titles to anticipate